syncfusion-content/xamarin-docs/Xamarin/DataGrid/Selection.md

 ---
 layout: post
 title: Selection | SfDataGrid | Xamarin | Syncfusion
-description: How to enable selection, about the selection modes, properties, events, and customizations available for selection in a data grid.
+description: How to enable selection for rows and cells, the selection modes, properties, events, and customizations available for selection in a data grid.
 platform: xamarin
 control: SfDataGrid
 documentation: UG